David Boies: 2001-2010

-Following the 2000 U.S. presidential election, he represented Vice President Al Gore in Bush v.
-Gore.
-In Jay Roach's Recount, which focuses on the case, Boies is played by Ed Begley Jr.

-In 2006, Boies, Schiller & Flexner LLP negotiated a major settlement with The American International Group on behalf of its client, C. V. Starr, a firm controlled by Maurice R. Greenberg, the former chairman and chief executive of A.I.G.
-In 2015 Boies won at trial a claim that the government's $85 billion bailout of AIG had been unfair to the company's owners.
-Boies has appealed, asking for greater money damages.

-Boies negotiated on behalf of American Express two of the highest civil antitrust settlements ever for an individual company: $2.25 billion from Visa, and $1.8 billion from MasterCard.
+In 2008 Boies negotiated on behalf of American Express two of the highest civil antitrust settlements ever for an individual company: $2.25 billion from Visa, and $1.8 billion from MasterCard.

-Boies is representing filmmaker Michael Moore regarding a Treasury Department investigation into Moore's trip to Cuba while filming for Sicko.

-On June 24, 2009, following the California Supreme Court ruling on Strauss v.
+In 2009, following the California Supreme Court ruling on Strauss v.
 Horton, Boies joined former Solicitor General Theodore Olson, the opposing attorney in Bush v.
 Gore, in the lawsuit Perry v.
 Brown seeking to overturn the state of California's Proposition 8 ban on same-sex marriage.
 In August 2010, the District Court judge ruled in their clients' favor, finding Proposition 8 to be unconstitutional.
 On June 26, 2013, the Supreme Court of the United States ruled that the proponents of Proposition 8 did not have standing to challenge the ruling, allowing the District Court judgment to stand.
 Same-sex marriages resumed in California on June 28, 2013.

-Boies, Schiller & Flexner LLP assisted the government in obtaining a $155 million settlement from Medco Health Solutions related to a qui tam complaint which alleged that Medco helped some pharmaceutical companies make more money by driving prescriptions to them; along with making the payment Medco also signed a corporate integrity agreement.

-On August 20, 2009 the Golden Gate Yacht Club announced that he had been retained in their ongoing dispute with Société Nautique de Genève regarding the 33rd America's Cup.
+Also in 2009, the Golden Gate Yacht Club retained Boies for their ongoing dispute with Société Nautique de Genève regarding the 33rd America's Cup.

 In March 2010, Boies joined the team of attorneys representing Jamie McCourt in her divorce from Los Angeles Dodgers owner Frank McCourt.